joeltjames/personal-site/_pages/resume.md

                     <li>Partnered with senior architect to lead a team of 2 developers to port
-                        a a 20+-year-old piece of software responsible for managing edge devices from C to Java so that we could improve maintainability and allow additional developers to contribute to the codebase, as the majority of our engineers are proficient in Java</li>
+                        a a 20+-year-old piece of software responsible for managing edge devices from C to Java so that we could improve maintainability and allow additional developers to contribute to the codebase as the majority of our engineers are proficient in Java</li>
                     <li>Worked alongside testing architects to stand up an ELK stack for log aggregation
                         and data analytics which is currently being utilized in our testing environment</li>
                     <li>Authored many testing tools, mostly written in python.
 Examples include
                         simulating vehicle behavior, simulating credit card transactions, etc</li>
-                    <li>Lead adhoc department-wide trainings on ELK stack, Python, Angular, and
+                    <li>Lead ad hoc department-wide trainings on ELK stack, Python, Angular, and
                         other job-specific duties</li>
-                    <li>Lead adhoc training sessions on internal tools to enable customer service
+                    <li>Lead ad hoc training sessions on internal tools to enable customer service
                         department to better meet customer needs</li>
                     <li>Designed an internal Angular library for abstracting advanced form creation
                         out of HTML and into Typescript allowing our team to more quickly develop and create forms in a type-safe environment</li>
-                    <li>As an architecture team member, mentored junior developers through code
+                    <li>Mentored junior developers through code reviews and architecture reviews
-                        reviews and architecture reviews</li>
+                        as a member of the architecture team</li>
                 </ul>
             </section>
             <section class="position">